 Group programmes also provide a more economical option during the holiday as costs are spread over a number of families.
 It allows more families and children to benefit from the Occupational Therapist’s expertise and leaves more money for other activities.

-Occupational Therapy Helping Children runs holiday groups during every school holidays, covering social skills, handwriting and school readiness.
+Occupational Therapy Helping Children runs holiday groups during the school holidays, covering social skills, handwriting and school readiness.
 You can find out more about our upcoming holiday groups and register your child here.

 If you have any questions about which group is best suited to your child’s goals and abilities, please ask your child’s Occupational Therapist or get in contact with our team.
 Additionally, individual Occupational Therapy sessions continue to be offered throughout the holidays for children and adolescents of all ages and stages.